 On August 1-2, the 13th China National College Students “Innovation, Originality and Entrepreneurship” Challenge held its national finals at China University of Mining and Technology in Xuzhou, Jiangsu Province.
-The SCMZU’s Dream Jiangling Entrepreneurial Team was awarded the second prize.
-This is a historic achievement for SCMZU, marking its first national-level recognition in the SCCE.
+The SCMU’s Dream Jiangling Entrepreneurial Team was awarded the second prize.
+This is a historic achievement for SCMU, marking its first national-level recognition in the SCCE.

 The Dream Jiangling team’s project focused on the burgeoning field of virtual digital personalities.
 They tackled market chaos and homogenization, merging professional knowledge with societal needs.
 Their innovative brand of new-generation, national-style virtual digital personalities has applications in various fields.
 This brand is noted for its societal relevance, commercial viability, and practical applicability.
 The team’s work has also earned accolades in other competitions, including the Silver Prize in Hubei Province at the Eighth “Internet+” College Students’ Innovation and Entrepreneurship Competition and the National First Prize at the Business Elite Brand Planning Challenge for Colleges and Universities.